arjunguptadataanalyst/itc-hotels-project/README.md

 The value of analysis is not in the tools used, but in the clarity produced.

-This project is a small attempt to move from:
-- data → information
+This project is an attempt to move from: data → information → understanding → better decisions
-- information → understanding
-- understanding → better decisions

 ---

 ## About

 Arjun Gupta
 Applied Data Analyst | Analytics Educator

-Focused on bridging the gap between learning analytics and applying it.
+Focused on bridging the gap between learning analytics and applying it in real-world scenarios.